Do you have one of the devices available that the RNode Firmware supports? In that case, it is very easy to turn it into a working RNode by using the

 rnodeconf installed and ready to go.
 If this is the very first time you install something with

-pip3, you might need to close your terminal and open it again, for the
+pip, you might need to close your terminal and open it again (or in some cases even reboot your computer), for the

 rnodeconf command to become available.